 Breakfast, Lunch and Dinner

 We’ll wake up early to catch a beautiful sunrise from Annapurna Base Camp.
 After that, we’ll take a short walk to Annapurna Glacier to enjoy the stunning mountain views as the sunlight hits the peaks.
 We’ll stop to take photos and then return to the teahouse for breakfast.
-After eating, we begin our journey back by following the same trail.
+After eating, we begin our journey back by following the same trail to MBC, Deurali, Himalaya for Lunch.
 Today’s destination is Dovan, which takes about 6 hours of walking.
+Overnight at Dovan Guest House , a room with 2-4 pax sharing, paid Hot Shower, WIFI, battery charge etc.

 Dovan - Bamboo - Sinuwa - Chhomrong - Jhinu